-Iceberg Lake is 10 miles alone, and Ptarmigan Tunnel will add another 5 miles (and a whopping 2,300 feet elevation gain).
-It was way too tempting to do both on the same day because otherwise they’re each 10 miles, however I think it was a lot to handle especially because we no longer pack light with all the camera gear!
+Iceberg Lake is 10 miles alone.
+Combing it with Ptarmigan Tunnel will add another 5 miles, (and a whopping 2,300 feet elevation gain).
+It was way too tempting to do both on the same day because otherwise they’re 10 miles each.
+However I think it was a lot to handle, especially because we no longer pack light with all the camera gear!

-There were a total of 4 bear sightings on the trail just that day alone – 3 grizzlies, and 1 black bear (we only saw the black bear).
+There were a total of 4 bear sightings on the trail just that day alone – 3 grizzlies, and 1 black bear, (we only saw the black bear).
 There are signs everywhere telling you the wildlife is dangerous, but people constantly disregard their own safety and that of others for a picture.
-On this trip we saw a grandfather posing his granddaughter right next to a mama mountain goat and her kid – wildlife is extremely protective of their young and even mountain goats can kill people.
+On this trip we saw a grandfather posing his granddaughter right next to a mama mountain goat and her kid.
+Wildlife is extremely protective of their young, and even mountain goats can kill people.

 Mid July through the first part of August, the trail will be lined with wildflowers, and it’s so gorgeous!

 The view looking back to the Many Glacier Hotel from the scrambler/climber’s trail.